12urenloop/Telraam/src/main/java/telraam/beacon/README.md

 So beacons generate events, which is a nice way to hide IO exceptions etc that is wrapped in `Event<B>`.
 These get handled by `Event.EventHandlers` like the `TCPFactory`.

+The creation of events is handled by the EventGenerator.
+These events then are handled correctly by the `Event.EventHandler`, in this case the `BeaconAggregator`.

 TODO: Function scoping, eg the functions `exit` `error` and `data` should not be public, but interfaces bla bla bla.